 All of the properties come with at least one hairdryer We don’t provide curling irons or hot rollers for hygiene reasons.

-We recommend you bring your own plug adaptors so that you have enough for all your personal electronics, easy to find online or in airports.
+No, we recommend you bring your own plug adaptors so that you have enough for all your personal electronics, easy to find online or in airports.
 Most personal electronics such as smart phones, laptop computers and tablets are dual voltage and will work if you have a plug adapter.
 Some appliances, such as electric curlers, flat irons or hairdryers will not work with a plug adapter alone and also require a converter.
 Check for dual voltage on the appliance.

 There will be toilet paper to last a day or two, some bathrooms soap, some soap for the kitchen, and detergent for a few loads in the dishwasher and washing machine, salt & pepper.
 Often there is more but you cannot count on substantial kitchen condiments, or bath toiletries.
 Because vacation rentals presume a fair degree of independence, you will need to plan a shopping excursion after you check the cupboards.
 Unlike hotels, only some properties provide bathroom toiletries such as shampoo, conditioner, lotion, bath gel.